Dina Powell: Second marriage and role in husband's career

-The Republican primary election was extremely close and went to a recount phase, but in the end McCormick lost to Oz.
-Oz proceeded to lose the general election, and by some reports the former president blamed his own wife for leading him to endorse Oz in the primary.
+The Republican primary election was very close and went to a recount phase, but, in the end, McCormick lost to Oz.
+Oz proceeded to lose the general election to the Democrat, John Fetterman.

-Powell's time as a political spouse may not be at end, however, as McCormick is contemplating a run in the 2024 Pennsylvania Senate election], meaning in particular the 2024 United States Senate election in Pennsylvania.
+On September 21, 2023, McCormick announced his second campaign for the 2024 United States Senate election in Pennsylvania; he did not face strong primary opposition as he had the previous time and won the Republican primary unopposed.
+Powell was part of his September 2023 campaign announcement.
+He defeated Democratic incumbent Bob Casey Jr in the general election.

 Foundation chair

 In October 2022, Powell was named the new chair of the Robin Hood Foundation, a venture philanthropy that seeks to alleviate poverty in New York.
-She is to take the position effective early 2023.
+She took the position effective early 2023.
 She had previously been vice chair of the fund, and helped it coordinate response to the COVID-19 pandemic in the United States.

 Awards and honors

-Dina Habib Powell was selected as one of the World Economic Forum's Young Global Leaders.
+Powell was selected as one of the World Economic Forum's Young Global Leaders.
 The selection happened sometime prior to or in 2010.